IlhamSevensky/ASUS-X556UQ-HACKINTOSH-CLOVER/README.md

 ✅ Optical Drive

 ### What Works (with Notes)

 ---

-⚠️ Audio (Internal mic does not work)
+⚠️ Audio (Internal mic work but not auto switchable)

 ⚠️ Bluetooth (Boot to Windows/Linux/VM to load firmware)

 ⚠️ Restart, Sleep, Shutdown (Sleep with Apple Logo Menu and FN + F1 works fine, but on close and open LID the screen is turned off but the laptop engine and LED indicator are still on and when wake up its open login screen again)

 ### Does Not Work